IATROGENIC LEG LYMPHEDEMA

 The lymphedema can appear immediately or many years after the surgery.
 Chronic infections can destroy all the remaining lymphatic collectors and elephantiasis can occur with skin thickening, folds , redness, fibrosis.

-The diagnosis is made by clinical exam, isotopy and lymph MRI.
+The diagnosis is made by clinical examination, and lymph MR (map of the lymphatic situation)

 Physiotherapy with manual drainages, bandages, compression garments is necessary, but sometimes inefficient.